priteshhirpara17/programming-skills-bootcamp/README.md

 ## About the Bootcamp

 The Programming Skills Bootcamp is a training program designed for students who want to develop their programming skills.
-The bootcamp covers a range of topics, including programming languages, data structures and algorithms, web development, and more.
+The bootcamp covers a range of topics, including programming languages, github repository management, web development, app development and more.
 The bootcamp includes projects and exercises to help students practice and apply their skills.

 ## Purpose

 The purpose of this repository is to provide a resource for students who are interested in improving their programming skills.
-The programs and projects in this repository cover a wide range of topics and technologies, from basic programming concepts to more advanced topics such as web development and data analysis.
+The programs and projects in this repository cover a wide range of topics and technologies, from basic programming concepts to more advanced topics such as web development and app development.

 ## Getting Started